lOlbas/Game-Engines-Filetypes-Reverse-Engineering/README.md

 A well-structured storage is easy to search to maintain!
 That's why a certain logic should be used.
 In our case, we can have multiple game engines use same extension but those files be of different types.

 A top-level directory `engines` is used to contain game engines folders.
 Navigating to certain engine will show a list of folders with extensions supplied as folder names.
-In case a filetype can be of multiple versions, every version (prefixed with `v`) is contained as a separate folder.
-Inside extension folder (or its version) there must be `scripts` and `templates` folders.
+In case a filetype can be of multiple versions, every version (prefixed with `v`) is contained as a separate folder unless you can generalize specification in one file for multiple versions.
+Inside extension folder (or its version) there should be `scripts` and `templates` folders.

 Example structure: